Hopper262/classic-mac-utils/README.md

 Bungie's Marathon and Pathways Into Darkness are two classic Mac applications that compressed global data structures in the 68k CODE resources.
 I think this was a built-in feature of Apple's MPW compiler.
 I haven't been able to  reverse-engineer the compression, but MPW provided a textual listing of the data chunks.
 This script reads MPW's output and reassembles the binary data.

+### macbin2rsrc.pl, macbin2data.pl

+Unpacks the resource or data fork from a MacBinary file.
+Takes the MacBinary file on standard input and writes the data to standard out.